VISA DIGITAL BENEFITS PLATFORM • SYSTEM DESIGN FOR CONFIGURATION OF CARD BENEFITS

 What "success" meant

-1. Reduce duplication while preserving regional flexibility
+1. Eliminate duplication without sacrificing regional flexibility

-4. Prevent invalid configurations with guardrails
+4. Prevent invalid configurations before they could propagate downstream

 KEY DESIGN INTERVENTIONS